-The Schaumburg Park District invites organizations to take part in its Adopt-A-Park program.
+The Schaumburg Park District invites residents and non-profit civic groups to take part in its Adopt-A-Park program.
 Show community pride and civic responsibility by acting as the eyes and ears of the Park District.

 The Schaumburg Park District's main purpose in establishing the Adopt-A-Park program is to increase citizen awareness and pride in the community's parks.
 The program is designed to be a low key, informal approach to involve the community with their neighborhood park by "keeping an eye out" for potential hazards, vandalism and general park abuse.
 It is the Park District's hope that this involvement will increase the level of appreciation and awareness, and halt the current problems of dog littering, dumping of grass clippings and vandalism.